IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: #handling_push_notifications_in_cordova}
 {: cordova}

 Before iOS, Android and Windows Cordova applications are able to receive and display push notifications, the **cordova-plugin-mfp-push** Cordova plug-in needs to be added to the Cordova project.
 Once an application has been configured, {{ site.data.keyword.mobilefirst_notm }}-provided Notifications API can be used in order to register &amp; unregister devices, subscribe &amp; unsubscribe tags and handle notifications.
-In this tutorial, you will learn how to handle push notification in Cordova applications.
+In this tutorial, you learn how to handle push notification in Cordova applications.
 {: shortdesc}
 {: cordova}

 Authenticated notifications are currently **not supported** in Cordova applications due to a defect.
-However a workaround is provided: each `MFPPush` API call can be wrapped by `WLAuthorizationManager.obtainAccessToken("push.mobileclient").then( ... );`.
+However, a workaround is provided: each `MFPPush` API call can be wrapped by `WLAuthorizationManager.obtainAccessToken("push.mobileclient").then( ... );`.
 {: note}
 {: cordova}